Water ball: Safety

-"1.2.6 Stand-alone captured air inflatable devices that are designed to contain the patron within the elevated pressure space; are designed to be mobile during its intended use; or contain less than 270ft³ of air and do not include an anchoring or ballasting system.
+"1.2.6 Stand-alone captured air inflatable devices that are designed to contain the patron within the elevated pressure space; are designed to be mobile during their intended use; or contain less than 270ft³ of air and do not include an anchoring or ballasting system.
 Examples include, but are not limited to: a water walking ball, a sports ball, a hamster ball, a hill-rolling ball."

-For safe operation, the ball must be contained in a soft padded area of a pool with no hard surfaces, or if in open water, it must be tethered to a ride operator or ride attendant.
+For safe operation, the ball must be contained in a soft padded area of a pool with no hard surfaces, or, if in open water, it must be tethered to a ride operator or ride attendant.